Name: Chris Chaos

 Current home: Lee Road, Phenix City

-Education: Narragansett High School, Chariho Vo-Tech, Rhode Island Junior College and University of Rhode Island.
+Education: Narragansett High School, Chariho Vo-Tech, Rhode Island Junior College and URI.

 Kids: Throw a rock and you'll hit one!